-This strategy sets out a clear vision of the direction in which we need to be heading, in order to achieve our objective of a net biodiversity gain across Cambridge, alongside our objective of tackling climate change by becoming a net zero council by 2030.
+This strategy sets out a clear vision of the direction in which we need to be heading, in order to achieve our objective of a measurable net biodiversity gain across Cambridge, alongside our objective of tackling climate change by becoming a net zero council by 2030.

-We will continue to develop our core biodiversity sites, including our nature conservation areas, as well as more widely in neighbourhoods across the city, working closely with local communities.
+We will continue to enhance our core biodiversity sites, including our local nature reserves, as well as more widely in neighbourhoods across the city, working closely with local communities in places such as allotments and community gardens and orchards.
 We will also embed biodiversity across all the council's different areas of work - planning, housing, transport.

 Protecting biodiversity is not an optional extra - it is one of the most important things we do as a local authority.
-The last fifteen months has really shown the importance of our open spaces and the habitats they support.
+The pandemic has really shown the importance of our open spaces and the habitats they support.
 There is a lot of work ahead of us all to meet the challenge, but this new biodiversity strategy is an essential first step.